5 Great Tips for First-Time Salon Owners

 1. Keep a Complaint Log

 The adage “you can’t please everyone” has never rung louder than it does in the beauty service industry.
 When a customer makes a complaint, we recommend logging it somewhere.
 These sorts of things need a level of permanence.
 By maintaining a complaint log and referring to it regularly, trends are noticed earlier, and shortcomings are handled swifter.
+In the long run, this makes dealing with complaints a much easier process.
 In addition to the log, make sure there is a means by which positive feedback can be recorded too.

 2. Marketing and Advertising Your Salon